Chemi Peres: MOFET Israel Technology Fund

 In 1992, together with DSIT and others, Peres co-founded "MOFET Israel Technology Fund" (MOFET is Hebrew acronym for "Industrial R&D"), one of the first venture capital funds listed on Tel Aviv Stock Exchange, operating according to the guidelines for early stage investments, issued by Inbal, the Israel Government Insurance firm.
 The fund initially raised $6 million on the Tel Aviv Stock Exchange in 1993.
 Later on, it grew in size, as outstanding warrants and convertible debentures were exercised.
 In August 1993, the fund invested (with others) $1.5 million in VocalTec, the world's first company to transmit Voice over Internet Protocol.
-Peres served as chief executive officer of MOFET until 1996.
+Peres was chief executive officer of MOFET until 1996.

 MOFET invested in several high-tech companies, among them are Netro Corporation, Precise Software, Paradigm Geophysical and Orckit Communications (later named Orckit-Corrigent).
 All of them went public on Nasdaq.
 In addition, other companies in the MOFET portfolio were acquired by multinational corporations, among them Nicecom (sold in 1994 to 3Com for $58 million, one of the first in a wave of Israeli High-tech sales); "Shani Computers", sold to Intel Corporation in 1994; and Scorpio, sold to USRobotics in August 1996, for $72 million.

 Pitango Venture Capital

 In 1996 Peres left MOFET, and along with Rami Kalish, they co-founded Polaris Fund II, in partnership with the Dovrat-Shrem Group.
 The fund raised $125 million, and by 2000 had already covered the investment and generated a profit of $200 million.

 The success of "Polaris II" led to the founding of a follow-up fund, Pitango Fund III, with $500 million in committed capital, and made Peres one of the most prominent venture capitalists in Israel.
 Since 1996, he is the co-founder and managing general partner of the firm, which invested in a portfolio of some 230 global high tech companies, including Graphcore, eToro, Riskified, Taboola and Via, with over $2.3 billion in committed capital.

 In 2009, Dun & Bradstreet rated Pitango the largest venture capital fund in Israel, with $2 billion managed capital.

 Peres also holds shares in iDigital, the local representative of Apple since 2007.

-Today Peres serves on the board of directors of Pitango portfolio companies, such as Via Transportation, Taboola, Venn.city, Radwin, Duda and Totango.
-He is also on the board of Teva Pharmaceuticals (since July 2017), Idomoo, and he serves as chairman of Webbing.
+Today Peres is on the board of directors of Pitango portfolio companies, such as Via Transportation, Taboola, Venn.city, Radwin, Duda and Totango.
+He is on the board of Teva Pharmaceuticals (since July 2017), Idomoo, and is chairman of Webbing.

-Over the years, Peres served as a board member in many companies, including Aladdin Knowledge Systems, AudioCodes, BackWeb, Koor Industries, Magic Software Enterprises, Orckit Communications, Precise Software, VocalTec, and others.
-In 2007 Peres co-founded "Pearls of Wisdom", a wireless sensors' network provider, where he still serves as chairman of the board of directors.
+Peres has been a board member in companies including Aladdin Knowledge Systems, AudioCodes, BackWeb, Koor Industries, Magic Software Enterprises, Orckit Communications, Precise Software, and VocalTec.
+In 2007, Peres co-founded "Pearls of Wisdom", a wireless sensors' network provider, where he still is chairman.
 The company is a subsidiary of Elbit Systems.